The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 The following game formats are eligible to receive the Incentive:

-- games for mobile phones, PC/Mac, Consoles, VR/AR; and
+- games for mobile phones, PC/Mac, console and VR/AR

 - games intended for public release.